La salle Restaurant Aux Lyonnais

 Vintage dishes up-to-date

 Tradition must inspire, not freeze.
-Marie-Victorine has the freedom of one who is sure of her roots.
+Victoria Boller has the freedom of one who is sure of her roots.
 And having Lyonnaise cuisine in your blood gives you wings.
 She therefore delivers her own interpretation, lively and biting.
 If the benchmarks are there (pie crust, pike, blood sausage…), there is nonetheless a lightness and freshness that gives this “bouchon” cuisine a resolutely contemporary tone.

 Our Menu